vrk-kpa/xroad-catalog/README.md

 # or
 rpm -i install xroad-catalog-lister xroad-catalog-collector
 ```

+Instructions on how to build the RPM packages using Docker can be found [here](xroad-catalog-persistence/README.md#build-rpm-packages-on-non-redhat-platform)

 Configure parameters in /etc/xroad/xroad-catalog/collector-production.properties, especially X-Road instance information and URL of security server.
 ```
 xroad-catalog.xroad-instance=FI